adidas/api-guidelines/message/error-reporting.md

 }
 ```

-> NOTE: The `type` field is identifier and as such it **MAY** be used to denote additional error codes.
-Keep in mind that the identifier should be an URI.
+> NOTE: The `type` field is an identifier, and as such it **MAY** be used to denote additional error codes.
+Keep in mind that the identifier should be a URI.

 ## Additional Fields
 If needed, the Problem Detail **MAY** include additional fields, refer to [RFC7807](https://tools.ietf.org/html/rfc7807) for details.

 ## Validation Errors
-When necessary, a Problem Detail response **MAY** include additional error details about the problems that has occurred.
+When necessary, a Problem Detail response **MAY** include additional error details about the problems that have occurred.

-These additiona errors **MUST** be under the `errors` and **MUST** follow the Problem Detail structure.
+These additional errors **MUST** be under the `errors` and **MUST** follow the Problem Detail structure.

 #### Example